 For Google, how your website performs on mobile devices is a ranking criterion.
 The following two aspects are extremely important:

 - What is the load time of your website?

 The better you do in these two aspects, the more plus points you will get and ultimately the better your ranking in search results will be.

-On many websites it is written that you only need a responsive design and then everything is fine.
+Many websites say that you only need a responsive design and then everything is fine.
 However, I have a completely different opinion here and that's why I would like to focus on this point in particular.
-Because exactly at this point you can perfectly optimize your website for mobile devices.
+Because this is exactly where you can optimise your website perfectly for mobile devices.

-The basic procedure is as follows: For example, a website operator installs a responsive Theme for a WordPress website.
-This is usually the end of the matter for him.
+The procedure is basically as follows: For example, a website operator installs a responsive theme for a WordPress website.
+For the most part, that's the end of the matter.
 In my opinion, however, this is where it really begins.
-Because a responsive Theme only means that the design automatically adapts to the respective end device.
-This is the basic requirement and accordingly very important.
+Because a responsive themeonly means that the design automatically adapts to the respective end device.
+That is the basic prerequisite and accordingly essential.

 A responsive Theme only means that the design automatically adapts to the respective end device.

 The next step is to view your website on a tablet and smartphone.
-You will quickly see if the responsive design looks professional and inviting.
-Because it is often the case that the mobile optimization was not carried out despite a responsive design.
+You will quickly see whether the responsive design looks professional and inviting.
+It is often the case that mobile optimisation has not been carried out despite a responsive design.

 For this I would like to give you a few examples, which you have surely noticed on some websites: